CycloneDX/cyclonedx-php-composer/README.md

 # Contributing

 Feel free to open pull requests.
-After editing make sure to run `composer cs-fix` to have your changes aligned with our coding style.
+Make sure to run `composer cs-fix` to have your changes aligned with our coding style.
+Make sure to run `composer test` and pass all tests.

 # License